Zulan1/IntroToAI-agents/README.md

 3. Stupid Greedy Agent (denoted as SG in the test file) a simple agent that solves the problem using Dijkstra's Algorithm.
 4. Greedy Agent (denoted as G in the test file) an agent solving the problem using a heuristic function to evaluate the next move.
 5. A* Agent (denoted as A in the test file) an agent solving the problem using the regular A* algorithm with a few improvements.
-6. RTA* Agent (denoted as RTA in the test file) an agent solving the problem using the same A* algorithm but gives up after a number of expansions and give the best move that was found.
+6. RTA* Agent (denoted as RTA in the test file) an agent solving the problem using the same A* algorithm but gives up after a number of expansions and gives the best move that was found.
 7. Multi Agent (denoted as MA in the test file) an agent solving the problem give 2 A* agents.
 Tests 8-11 in the solvable section are example for that.
-8. Multi Agent 2 (denoted as MA2 in the test file) same as in section 6 but with a different, simpler heuristic.
+8. Multi Agent 2 (denoted as MA2 in the test file) same as in section 7 but with a different, simpler heuristic.